Water Resource Protection | Nonpoint Source Pollution

 NEIWPCC also coordinates the Annual NPS Conference, a 3-day gathering that brings together all those in New England and New York State involved in NPS management.
 We have also coordinated NPS outreach workshops and developed various NPS-related publications.

-For more information, contact Clair Ryan, the coordinator of our Nonpoint Source Workgroup.
+For more information, contact Monica Kacprzyk, the coordinator of our Nonpoint Source Workgroup.